mert-devops/Gcloud-GKE-APP-Project/README.md

 11- Execute forth script name "4-buildndeploy.ps1" via  <br/>
 `.\4-buildndeploy.ps1` <br/>

-This script will build the app inside docker image  <br/>
+This script will build the app inside a docker image  <br/>
-Tag it as you've configured in projectconfig.json <br/>
+Tag this image as you've configured in projectconfig.json <br/>
 Push the image to your project container registry <br/>
 Create a deployment to your kubernetes cluster via the techtestapp.yml configuration file you have update on last step. <br/>
 Exposes this deployment via creating a service that listens on port 80 and forwards it to our pods port 80 <br/>